arthur-vilela/PP2-emotion-match/README.md

 ## Features left to implement

-- Add variations of images depending of user cultural background.
+- Add variations of images depending on the user's cultural background.
-    - Since different cultures have different physical reactions and expression to different emotions, one interesting features to be implemented in the future could be a variation in images or emotions depending on the user's origin.
+    - Since different cultures have different physical reactions and expressions to different emotions, one interesting feature to be implemented in the future could be a variation in images or emotions depending on the user's origin.

 ## Usability